BernLeWal/htl-sew-java/README.md

  * __JoinTheThreadDemo__ demonstrates why the .join() method is necessary to synchronize the (timline of the) operation of multiple threads.
    The main()-method runs within the main-thread which generates an extra processing-thread with the JoinerThread class.

-### core.threads.cafesimulator
- * __CafeteriaSimulatorDemo__ demonstrates the usage of the producer/consumer-pattern.
-   The Producer (here PeopleProducer) generates tasks (Person) which are put in a queue (Queue).
-   Two consumer Threads (here Cafeteria) pick one person after another and executes the tasks.

 ### core.threads.primenumber
  * __PrimeNumberCheckerDemo__ performs the long lasting operation to check if a number is a prime-number within extra threads.